unbless3d/blog/Tips & Tricks/GliNet Router Hardening.md

 You might have also noticed `ssl_certificate` and `content_by_lua_file` - these files will be important later.

+!!!warning
+Feel free to change other settings like server tokens or adding headers like HSTS, which would prevent the browser from ever connecting over HTTP.
+However, beware that an update could revert these changes, which would force you to clear HSTS in your browser.
+If you want to modify  ciphers, have a look at [Mozillas SSL config generator](https://ssl-config.mozilla.org/#server=nginx&version=1.17.7&config=intermediate&openssl=1.1.1m&hsts=false&ocsp=false&guideline=5.7).
 !!!
-You may also add additional headers like HSTS, which would prevent the browser from ever connecting over HTTP.
-But if an update would happen to revert the config back, you wouldn't be able to connect without clearing HSTS in your browser.
-Also feel free to change ciphers or disable server tokens.
-But this is not the main focus here.

 !!!

-!!!secondary
 You can connect to the router using SSH with `root` and your password.
 !!!